Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 What if a law enforcement officer finds drugs in my possession?

 The law enforcement officer will confiscate the controlled substance and charge you with possession of a controlled substance in violation of Code of Virginia § 18.2-250.
 Depending on the amount you have in your possession, the officer may also charge you with the crime of distribution of a controlled substance in violation of Code of Virginia § 18.2-255.
-Note that
+Note that “drug possession” is not limited to drugs kept on your person, but may also apply to drugs kept in places that are in your custody or control, such as a car or locker.

 There is a “Drug-free School Zone” sign at my school.
 What does this mean?